akivaschoen/xyzzwhy/README.md

 ## Installation

 Make sure you have leiningen installed.
 Clone the repo and run it from the repl and then repeatedly issue (-main) to see random events.
+Or you can run it via 'lein repl'.

 ## Current Status